Technical Training in Water Infrastructure

 - - Field topographical surveying;

-- - Various practical calculations as part of theoretical sessions, including well design, pipe design (pumping & gravity) and rainwater catchment.
+- - Various practical calculations as part of theoretical sessions, including well design, pumping test, pipe design (pumping & gravity) and rainwater catchment.

 In addition to the practical sessions, the course will provide a broad overview of the theoretical aspects of water projects.
 Theoretical issues are linked to real life field experiences of the facilitators throughout the course.